orval-labs/orval/docs/src/pages/reference/configuration/output.md

 Type: `Boolean`

-Valid values: true or false.
-Defaults to false. **Note:** this only works for Tanstack Query clients and fetch httpClients for now.
+Valid values: `true` or `false`.
+Defaults to `false`. **Note:** this only works for Tanstack Query clients and fetch httpClients for now.

 Use this property to enable URL encoding of path/query parameters.
-This is highly recommended, and will probably become a default in the future, see https://github.com/orval-labs/orval/pull/895
+This is highly recommended, and will probably become the default behaviour in the future, see https://github.com/orval-labs/orval/pull/895

 ```js
 module.exports = {